telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 Telerik REPL for Blazor provides a list of predefined code snippets for fast UI component reference and configuration.

 The basic snippets are listed in the `Snippets and Scaffolders` section of the REPL Sidebar.
-You can browse to find the desired snippet or search for it in the integrated Seacrhbox.
+You can browse to find the desired snippet or search for it in the integrated search box.

 A complete list of the snippets for a specific component will be displayed in a popup once you start typing the component name in the editor.